 The most active shooting stars of the year are the Geminids, the sky’s “Old Faithful.”
 Their trustworthy, one‑a‑minute frequency has created reliable December sparklers for the past century.
-In 2021, the Moon is out for part of the night, so check out my 8 tips for how to best view the shooting stars this year.
+Here are 8 tips for viewing the shooting stars this year.

 If you wish, go straight to the Almanac’s Geminid Meteor Shower Guide.
-Or, read on for my 8 astronomy tips to get the most of the Geminids this year.
+Or, read on for my eight astronomy tips to get the most of the Geminids this year.

 8 Tips for Watching the Geminids

-In 2021, the waxing gibbous Moon is about 75% to 80% full (see your Moon phase calendar).
-Given this challenge, you have a couple options: Instead of staying up until 2 A.M., set your alarm and get up in the dark predawn hours on Tuesday the 14th.
-These are the hours after the Moon has set (around 3 AM this year) and before the Sun rises (around 5:30 AM).
-See your local moonset and local sunrise to check times near you.
-The other option is to look towards the part of the sky that is darkest, away from the Moon, at any time of night.
+- In 2022, the waning gibbous Moon is about 75% full (see your Moon phase calendar).
+Given this challenge, you have a couple options: Go out early in the night while the Moon is low in the sky, or look towards the part of the sky that is darkest, away from the Moon, at any time of night.
 See your local moonset and local sunrise to check times near you.

 What’s better than stargazing alone on a dark night?
 Bringing along a friend so that you can double your meteor-spotting capabilities!
 Heck, make it a competition.
 The loser has to buy the other breakfast.

 Be patient and keep your eyes glued upward!

 - Geminids are much slower than either the famous summer Perseids or the hit‑or‑miss Leonids because they don’t strike us head‑on.
 They come at Earth sideways.
 At 20 miles per second, they lope along at half the speed of the other major showers, and it shows.
 It’s very appealing.
 Instead of sharp, brief zaps across the sky, we get leisurely streakers.